There are still a few vinyl copies available of 'Under An Indigo Sky' . Check out a recent performance of Cry Me A River

 New CD/DVD combo 'Catch LJ Live!' is out now!
 Watch the promo video here

 Check the concert schedule for LJ's upcoming concerts - new dates being added all the time.

-Newly released as a single - 'Still Alive', a duet with Paul Williams.
-Available exclusively on iTunes to coincide with the release of the documentary
+'Still Alive', a duet with Paul Williams.
+Available exclusively on iTunesbeing released to coincide with the release of the documentary

 of the same name.

-Wildwood Guitars in Colorado have only a few guitars left in their limited edition of the LJ signature model Martin in koa.
+Wildwood Guitars in Colorado have only one left-handed guitar left in their limited edition of the LJ signature model Martin in koa.

 LJ's award-winning 'Guitar Noir' DVD-AV was re-released by the audiophile label AIX Records late October.

 Review of 'Soul Of Light' from minor7th.com